NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 4. A source MAY provide a URL as one of the values of the `biolink:publications` attribute, EXCEPT in cases where
 a Pubmed, Pubmed Central, or DOI identifier is part of the full URL.
 In such cases, the identifier MUST be reported in its CURIE form, listed below in order of preference for use in Translator (most preferred to least preferred).
-If a source provides more than one of the above identifiers for a single publication, the source MUST only report one identifier.
 The preferred order of reporting is: PMID, PMCID, DOI.

 ```
     http://www.ncbi.nlm.nih.gov/pubmed/29076384   →  **PMID: 29076384**